unifyai/orchestra/orchestra/db/migrations/README.md

 fold subsequent revisions into the squash), the procedure is:

 1. Spin up a fresh Postgres + pgvector.
-2. Apply the full migration chain on a copy of the platform repo from the relevant commit.
+2. Apply the full migration chain on a copy of this repo from the relevant commit.
 3. `pg_dump --schema-only --no-owner --no-comments` excluding kernel tables (`project`, `context`, `log_event`, ...), `_backup_orphan_*`